-During the first quarter of 2011, we declared dividends on our shares of common stock and noncontrolling common units of \$0.17 per share and \$0.17 unit for the period from and including January 19, 2011 to March 31, 2011.
-The dividends were declared on March 4, 2011 to holders of record on March 15, 2011, and paid on March 31, 2011.
+During the second quarter of 2011, we declared and paid dividends on our shares of common stock and noncontrolling common units of \$0.21 per share and per unit for the second quarter.
+During the first quarter of 2011, we declared and paid dividends on our shares of common stock and noncontrolling common units of \$0.17 per share and per unit for the period from and including January 19, 2011 to March 31, 2011.